brunodeluk/kube-config/README.md

 # kube-config
-A simple service to sync K8 cluster config files against a git repo
+An easily deployable service to sync K8 cluster config files against a git repo